cseanburns/research-notebook/source/_posts/2013-07-19-authoethnography-abstract.markdown

 ### Motivation

-The motivation for this study originates from recent trends in scholarly communication and what these trends mean for the sciences, broadly defined.
+The motivation for this study originates from recent scholarly communication trends and what these trends mean for the sciences, broadly defined.
 Specifically, despite the important role journals have had in creating communities and shaping identities, problems associated with the serials crisis and developments in emerging technologies have resulted in some researchers calling for an end to the genre.
 The arguments include a move to the article as a complete product in itself and to a market-based, decentralized infrastructure (Priem &amp; Hemminger, 2012) where identification, publication, storage, assessment, marketing, search, and preparation are taken over by entities other than the journal (Priem, 2013).

-In some cases, re-envisioned publishing models are challenging the traditional journal genre, too.
-PeerJ, for example, is a recent open access platform that charges authors a small, one time fee.
-Articles are published when they are ready, and authors are allowed to publish as much as they desire over the course of their lifetime for no additional charge.
+In some cases, re-envisioned publishing models are challenging the traditional journal genre, too. *PeerJ*, for example, is a recent open access platform that charges authors a small, one time fee.
 The relevant requirement is that all authors assume peer review duties at least once per year (Van Noorden, 2012).
+Furthermore, the platform publishes on a continuous basis and is not dependent on publishing actual serials.
+That is, articles are published soon after and subsequent to peer review and acceptance.

 Whether the rhetoric exhibited among the proponents of these trends is convincing, the arguments valid, or the outcomes